developius/ping-log/README.md

 Command line parameters:

 * file to save results to (.csv format in 'results' folder in current directory with start date/time appended)
-* n minutes to run for (hint: 1440 = 1 day :-)
+* m minutes to run for (hint: 1440 = 1 day :-)
-* n seconds between pings
+* s seconds between pings

-The pinger sets off a ping every n seconds and records the result.
+The pinger sets off a ping every s seconds and records the result.
 When ping returns something meaningfull the millisecond response time is recorded against the date/time the ping started and the error colum will have "OK".
 An example:

     timestamp,host,milliseconds, error
     2016-04-28 10:53:56,www.google.co.uk,83.548, OK